msclock/gitlab-ci-templates/docs/semantic-release.md

 Fully automated version management and package publishing on ci.

+!!! info "semantic-release"
-Semantic-release is a tool that automates the release process for software projects.
+    [semantic-release](https://github.com/semantic-release/semantic-release) is a tool that automates the release process for software projects.
 It follows the principles of semantic versioning to determine the appropriate version number for each release based on the changes made to the codebase.
 This tool analyzes the commit history, detects the types of changes (e.g., bug fixes, new features, breaking changes), and automatically increments the version number accordingly.
 It also generates release notes based on the commit messages and publishes the release to the appropriate package registry or distribution channel.
 By automating the release process, semantic-release helps to ensure consistent versioning and eliminates the need for manual intervention, making it easier to maintain and distribute software projects.

 ## Usage